nerdfiles/periodic-table-of-information/README.md

 Enjoy your next digital economy.
 Thanks for all the "opportunities."

+I suppose one cannot ask for more when fear is the primary mode of motivation, right?

 ## Layers

 The fact that there are 5 layers is not coincidental.
 We have the following